-37. According to the CDC and the WHO, a person may become infected by touching these surfaces or objects that have SARS-CoV-2 on them, and then touching his or her mouth, eyes, or nose.
+35. According to the CDC and the WHO, a person may become infected by touching these surfaces or objects that have SARS-CoV-2 on them, and then touching his or her mouth, eyes, or nose.
 And, when an uninfected person touches a surface containing SARS-CoV-2, the uninfected person may transmit COVID-19 to another person, by touching and infecting a second surface, which is subsequently touched by that other person.
 The CDC has thus recommended certain physical and structural remedial measures for businesses to put into place in order to limit transmission and continued surface alteration.

-38. Numerous scientific studies have reported that SARS-CoV-2 can survive and persist within the air and on surfaces and buildings after infected persons are present at a given location.
-Studies have found that SARS-CoV-2 remains active and dangerous in the air in properties and on common surfaces, including plastic, stainless steel, glass, wood, cloth, ceramics, rubber, and even money.12 All of these materials are widely present at Plaintiff's insured location and subject to touch by the multitudes of people visiting Plaintiff's store daily.
-For example,
+36. Numerous scientific studies have reported that SARS-CoV-2 can survive and persist within the air and on surfaces and buildings after infected persons are present at a given location.
+Studies have found that SARS-CoV-2 remains active and dangerous in the air in properties and on common surfaces, including plastic, stainless steel, glass, wood, cloth, ceramics, rubber, and even money.
+All of these materials are widely present at Plaintiff's insured locations, as well as the offsite locations where Plaintiff operates their business, and subject to touch by the multitudes of people serviced by Plaintiff's catering businesses.
+For example, Plaintiff's pans and flatware are stainless steel; tables and chairs used in the business are composed of plastic, metal and/or wood; business windows and doors, and glasses and stemware are glass-based; cloth table